Balancing Data Security and Employee Privacy Concerns Is An Ongoing Challenge

 Love it or hate it, if you’re the boss you’re pretty much stuck with the reality of the bring your own device (BYOD) workplace.
-You can pretend it isn’t an issue—or ban personal devices and believe that employees will follow along—but trust me, mobile is such a force that keeping your network and data away from staffers’ personal devices is practically impossible.
+You can pretend it isn’t an issue—or ban personal devices and believe that employees will follow along.
+However mobile is such a force that keeping your network and data away from staffers’ personal devices is practically impossible.
 Doing so could even derail your enterprise mobility initiatives.

-BYOD is growing because of the impact it has on individual employees: Mobile devices enable greater flexibility to work when and where is most convenient, allows access to more tools for personal productivity, and lets people more easily blend work with personal.
-A survey by Gartner last year found that four in 10 enterprise employees use their personal devices for work—and many admit to doing so without their employer’s knowledge.
+BYOD is growing because of the impact it has on individual employees.
+Mobile devices enable greater flexibility to work when and where is most convenient.
+It allows access to more tools for personal productivity, and lets people more easily blend work with personal.
+A survey by Gartner last year found that four in ten enterprise employees use their personal devices for work.
+Many admit to doing so without their employer’s knowledge.

-The reality is that mobile devices will creep in regardless of what you do, and I think one of the most logical ways to deal with this trend could be outsourcing to managed service providers (MSPs).
+The reality is that mobile devices will creep in regardless of what you do.
+One of the most logical ways to deal with this trend could be outsourcing to managed service providers (MSPs).
 In fact, this could signal a new opportunity for MSPs: BYOD compliance as a service.

 BYOD Hurdles and Hoops